influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.8/guides/chronograf-ha-etcd.md

     parent: Guides
 ---

-Create a high-availability (HA) Chronograf cluster using etcd as a shared Chronograf data store.
+Create a high-availability (HA) Chronograf cluster using etcd as a shared data store.

 ## Install etcd